Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, she often deducts her pension to buy candy and food to make her grandchildren happy.

-Over the years, charity classes taught by retired teachers have taught many disabled students for free, some of whom have “graduated” and are able to work as factory workers, some of whom have started families; some of the “slower” students have also learned to take care of themselves and help their parents with housework.
+Over the years, charity classes taught by retired teachers have taught free of charge to many disabled students, some of whom have “graduated” and are able to work as factory workers, some of whom have started families; some of the “slower” students have also learned to take care of themselves and help their parents with housework.

-Ms. Phan Thi Anh Le, Deputy Head of the Department of Education and Training of Nghia Hanh district, said that with universal education, disabled children within their abilities are given the opportunity to go to school to integrate.
+Ms. Phan Thi Anh Le, Deputy Head of the Department of Education and Training of Nghia Hanh district, said that by implementing universal education, disabled children within their abilities are given the opportunity to go to school to integrate.

 Ms. Cuc and the teachers at the charity class are shining examples of love for children and passion for the profession for teachers like us to follow.

-With their silent yet noble contributions, the retired teachers who are enthusiastic and devoted to children with disabilities are admirable and worthy examples, dedicating their whole lives to the cause of “cultivating people.”
+With their silent yet noble contributions, the retired teachers, full of enthusiasm and dedication to children with disabilities, are admirable and respectable examples, dedicating their whole lives to the cause of "cultivating people."
 Hopefully, the teachers will always be healthy to continue teaching the less fortunate children, helping them become useful people for society./.

-These are the most outstanding teachers out of 146 nominations from 54 Vietnam Youth Unions of provinces and cities, Youth Unions of the People's Public Security and Border Guards nationwide.
+These are the most outstanding teachers among 146 nominations from 54 Vietnam Youth Unions of provinces and cities, Youth Unions of People's Public Security and Border Guards across the country.

 Source: https://www.vietnamplus.vn/quang-ngai-lop-hoc-cua-nhung-yeu-thuong-danh-cho-tre-khuet-tat-post993809.vnp